FoXS

 There can be several reasons for a bad fit:

-• Missing residues/atoms in PDB file compared to the sample the data was collected with can contribute to a bad fit.
+• Missing residues/atoms in PDB/mmCIF file compared to the sample the data was collected with can contribute to a bad fit.
 SAXS profile is equivalent to electron distance distribution, so missing atoms contribute to distances that are not accounted for in a theoretical profile.
 It is recommended to add all the missing loops, linkers, N-/C-termini, His tags, metal ions.
 The content of the structure should be as close as possible to the content of the sample used to collect the SAXS data.
 It is preferrable to have inaccurate loop conformation, rather than a missing loop!

 • Molecules in solution can have a different conformation compared to crystal structure.
 Please note that X-ray and SAXS data collection are performed under different condition, which may result in different conformations.
 This can happen very often with multi domain proteins.